Comparing Clover Health Investments (CLOV) & The Competition

-Clover Health Investments (NASDAQ:CLOV – Get Rating) is one of 13 publicly-traded companies in the “Hospital & medical service plans” industry, but how does it compare to its rivals?
-We will compare Clover Health Investments to similar companies based on the strength of its valuation, profitability, risk, earnings, dividends, institutional ownership and analyst recommendations.
+Clover Health Investments (NASDAQ:CLOV – Get Rating) is one of 13 public companies in the “Hospital & medical service plans” industry, but how does it compare to its competitors?
+We will compare Clover Health Investments to similar businesses based on the strength of its dividends, valuation, profitability, institutional ownership, earnings, analyst recommendations and risk.

 Risk and Volatility

-Clover Health Investments has a beta of 1.69, meaning that its share price is 69% more volatile than the S&P 500.
-Comparatively, Clover Health Investments’ rivals have a beta of 1.04, meaning that their average share price is 4% more volatile than the S&P 500.
+Clover Health Investments has a beta of 1.64, meaning that its share price is 64% more volatile than the S&P 500.
+Comparatively, Clover Health Investments’ competitors have a beta of 1.04, meaning that their average share price is 4% more volatile than the S&P 500.

-This is a breakdown of recent ratings and target prices for Clover Health Investments and its rivals, as reported by MarketBeat.
+This is a breakdown of current ratings for Clover Health Investments and its competitors, as provided by MarketBeat.com.

 |Sell Ratings